 With the championship up for grabs, the playoffs bring out the competitive nature of NBA players.
 Furthermore, it also brings out more physicality which could also trigger tensions and tempers.
 That was the case in Game Three of the 1994 Eastern Conference Semifinals.

 In the crucial clash between the Bulls and the Knicks, Derek Harper and Jo Jo English tackled one another while throwing punches.
-Although several figures tried to pacify the fight, both players found themselves fighting all the way into the stands.
+Although several figures tried to calm the fight, both players found themselves fighting in the stands.
 Coincidentally, the fight appeared in front of former NBA commissioner David Stern.

 After the game, English received a one-game suspension.
 On the other hand, Harper was penalized with a two-game suspension.